Godse-07/Bits-N-Bytes_10/README.md

 ## Feedback
 We welcome feedback and contributions.
 Feel free to open an issue or submit a pull request.

-Thank you for using Hospital Management System Care and Cure!
+Thank you for using Care and Cure Hospital Management System.

 **Team Bits N' Bytes**